magpiemodel/magpiemodel.github.io/_tutorials/t06_startScript.md

 ## Introduction

 MAgPIE reads its specified configuration file just before starting a model run.
-Editing these config files by hand maybe practical in cases where a user is making one run at a time but more often than not, users may have to work with a combination of different settings for the model.
+Editing these config files by hand (as we did in tutorial just before) maybe practical in cases where a user is making one run at a time but more often than not, users may have to work with a combination of different settings for the model.

-For example, a user may want to run two different food demand scenarios in MAgPIE (free trade or selfsuff_reduced) and along with this, a user may also want to run two different yield scenarios (dynamic and management_calibrated).
+For example, a user may want to run two different food demand scenarios in MAgPIE (free trade or selfsuff_reduced) and along with this, a user may also want to run two different land scenarios (landmatrix_dec18 and feb15).
 In this case, the total number of runs needed is 4.
 In such cases, editing config files by hand is not advisable.
 Here, a good programming practice would be to rather change these config files using